-MacOSX note: some recipes may depend on the OpenMP library, which does not install via conda on MacOSX.
-Instead run to install the library with Homebrew.
+MacOSX note: some recipes may depend on the OpenMP library, which does not install via mamba on MacOSX.
+Instead run brew install libomp to install the library with Homebrew.
 In case you do not have Homebrew, follow installation instructions here.